- 1 How to grow chicory

 Use of Chicory

-As food, it is grown for its leaves and as a medicinal plant (See Properties of chicory in the listing above) and for the production of coffee substitute.
+As food, it is grown for its leaves and as a medicinal plant (See Properties of chicory in the listing below) and for the production of coffee substitute.

 Climate and location of Chicory